 Answer: The “trip of a lifetime.”

 While a wildlife safari may not be a complete novelty for Margaret (Peg) Bassion, her latest safari shared with family was truly one-of-a-kind.
 Bassion, her husband, their adult children, spouses, and grandchildren enjoyed the wonders of Tanzania on a safari this past June, matching shirts and all.

-As aforementioned, Peg and Ken Bassion are no strangers to safari.
+Peg and Ken Bassion are no strangers to safari.
 Their first of five safaris was back in 1984, when the Bassion children were just 7 and 9, which is just about the age that their grandchildren are now.
 To keep the nostalgia alive, Peg even saved her (now adult) children’s safari shirts and hats, so the grandkids could wear them on their recent multi-generational adventure.

 While the wildlife has remained fairly constant for Peg and Ken over the years, the accommodations have definitely improved.
 Peg recalls going on safari when her children were little, doing it the “rough” way, which consisted of camping out in Kenya in pup tents and driving themselves around in a big van.

 35 years later, Peg chose Thomson Safaris to guide her family on the adventure of a lifetime.